 All of the wood pellets provided by Woodpellets2U are taken from responsibly managed forests and woodlands.
 This means that every time a tree is felled another is planted to replace it, creating a sustainable cycle.
 The Carbon Dioxide which is then emitted from the burning of the pellets is the same that is absorbed during the life cycle of the tree, further reducing the amount of Carbon Dioxide and pollutants released into the atmosphere.

-Until now, timber waste from industry or other sources has been sent to landfill sites.
-As the wood breaks down in the ground, it generates emissions of Methane Gas which is an extremely potent Green House Gas, 25 times more damaging than CO2.
-As we now take this waste wood (2.5 million tonnes so far) and convert it into high performing, low polluting wood pellets we are further reducing the impact of Green House Gases on the environment.
+Until recent years, timber and wood waste from industries and other sources has been sent to landfill sites.
+As the wood breaks down in the ground it generates emissions of methane gas, a potent Greenhouse Gas which is 25 times for harmful than Carbon Dioxide.
+As we now take this waste wood (2.5 million tonnes so far) and convert it into high performance, low pollution wood pellets we are further reducing the impact of Greenhouse Gases on the environment.

-Finally, the physical nature of the pellets means that they are less polluting to the environment should any accident occur.
-For instance, if you spill heating oil then you have a major clean up issue and potentially serious damage to the surrounding environment.
-However, if you spill wood pellets then you can quickly and cleanly, tidy these up and dispose of them in a bin.
+Finally, the physical nature of the pellets means that they are less polluting to the environment should any spillage occur.
+For instance, an oil spillage would mean a major clean up issue and potentially serious damage to the surrounding environment.
+However if wood pellets are spilled they can be quickly and cleanly gathered together and disposed of.